 Anyone making large superannuation contributions should exercise extreme care to avoid excess contribution penalties.
 Making sure you do not exceed the contribution caps will save you both money and time dealing with excess contribution tax.

 Contributions are included in a financial year if they are received by your fund during that year.
 This means that they must be in the SMSF’s bank account by 30 June.

 Division 293 tax is an additional 15% tax on the concessional contributions.
 This will apply when an individual combined income and contributions are greater than $250,000.

 Drawing superannuation pensions

 If you are in pension phase, you need to ensure the minimum pension has been paid to you for this financial year.
-Where these requirements have not been met your fund will be subject to 15% tax on your pension investments, rather than being tax free.
+Where these requirements have not been met your fund will lose the tax-exempt status.

-If you meet the relevant work tests and earn less than $51,813, it is also worth considering if you can take advantage of the Government super co-contribution.
+If you meet the relevant work tests and earn less than $53,564, it is worth considering if you can take advantage of the Government super co-contribution.